veeto

 Summary

-Regarding educational institution financing, the bill extends the maximum repayment period for emergency apportionments from 20 to 30 years.
-School districts must now consult with county superintendents and the County Office Fiscal Crisis and Management Assistance Team when developing repayment schedules.
-The Department of Finance assumes responsibility for approving these schedules, replacing the current Superintendent of Public Instruction approval requirement.
+For educational institutions facing fiscal challenges, the legislation extends the maximum repayment period for emergency apportionments from 20 to 30 years.
+School districts must consult with county superintendents and the County Office Fiscal Crisis and Management Assistance Team when developing repayment schedules, which require Department of Finance approval.
+The bill also creates a framework for educational entities to participate in state or local funding intercepts to meet public debt obligations.

 40% progression